How to Get Rid of Relatives (and Unwanted House Guests)

 What do Relatives Eat?

 It might be more fair to ask what relatives won’t eat.
-Unlike most critters, relatives will figure out how to get into even sealed containers of food.
+Unlike most critters, these poorly behaved guests will figure out how to get into even sealed containers of food.
 If not dealt with in a short amount of time, they can leave your pantries bare.

 Relative Health Risks

 While not always the case, relatives often carry a number of harmful diseases, such as hominid flu and holiday slideshows.
-They also carry a strain of rabies which is transmitted by annoying family members, creating almost feral animosity amongst your household over time.
+They also carry a strain of rabies which is transmitted by annoying people, creating almost feral animosity amongst your household over time.

 Be sure to seek medical attention if you’ve been exposed to relatives longer than one week.